amgadalharazi/My-web/README.md

 # My-web
-personal website that i creat to enjoy and practice
+personal website that I create to enjoy and practice